 Premiums for insurance protecting your business against loss are deductible.
 This includes policies for liability, accidents, theft, malpractice, flood, business interruption or other business risk.
 Auto insurance on company-owned vehicles is deductible.
 But you can’t deduct it again if you’ve already taken it for business use of a vehicle.

 Costs for business cards, digital and print display ads, TV and radio commercials, flyers and billboards are deductible advertising and marketing expenses.
 Likewise social media ads, pay-per-click ads and website design, content creation and hosting bills.
 Promotional items with your company logo, event sponsorships and food and entertainment costs for promotional events are also deductible costs.

 These are just some of the more common and significant deductions.
 Business owners may be able to deduct depreciation, legal fees and bank charges.
 Office supplies, bad debts, and even travel, meal, and entertainment costs are also potentially deductible.
 Even if the entire cost isn’t deductible, part of it may be.

 Small Business Tips

 - If you’re still wondering how your small business will weather tax time, consider speaking with a financial advisor.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Deducting qualified expenses to reduce taxable profit is one of the most effective ways business owners can boost after-tax net income.
 However, if you’re a small business owner preparing for tax season, SmartAsset has a set of tax planning strategies that may be worth small business owners’ consideration.